aleshaleksey/fansys23/05-skills.md

   - The duration of the "harvesting" and the magnitude of success determine the yield of the harvest.
 Critical failure results in the damage to the tools used (or HP loss or injury if the tool was the character's body or spirit).
   - Exceeding the threshold by 5 allows to double the yield or half the time.
 Exceeding by 10 or more, allows both.
 - **Special**: A character with terrain mastery has a +4 to "harvest" in that terrain.
+  - "harvest" rolls that involve digging through soft ground are made at disadvantage without a shovel or similar implement.
 - **Take care**: Yes.
 - **Try again**: Yes.